Thursday, Nov 9, 2017, 3:30 pm

 This is a moment of truth for unions and their supporters.
 We need to look in the mirror and see that Janus has two faces.
 The case could reduce organized labor to a shell, or it could be the start of a remarkable revitalization that draws strength from the widespread social movements that have emerged from both the Bernie Sanders campaign and Trump’s election.
 The latter is possible, but it will be up to all of us to make it a reality.

-Lois Weiner is a professor of education at New Jersey City University who is on the editorial board of New Politics.
-Her newest book is The Future of Our Schools: Teachers Unions and Social Justice .
+Lois Weiner is director of the Urban Education and Teacher Unionism-Policy Project at New Jersey City University.
+She is the author The Future of Our Schools: Teachers Unions and Social Justice (Haymarket, 2012) and writes for New Politics, Jacobin and In These Times.

 More by Lois Weiner